valadaptive/ntsc-rs/.github/ISSUE_TEMPLATE/feature_request.md

   and if it has, leave a comment on that issue instead: https://github.com/valadaptive/ntsc-rs/issues?q=is%3Aissue%20state%3Aopen%20label%3Aenhancement

+- Please only request *one feature per issue!*

+  If you request multiple features in a single issue, it will be immediately closed!
+Instead, you should open multiple issues.
+Keep in mind that other people have probably requested the same features beforehand, so you should search through the existing issues first.

 Keep in mind, ntsc-rs is not a replacement for video editing software.
 If you need to do things like crop, speed up, slow down, or color-correct videos, you should use real video editing software.
 Much of it supports using ntsc-rs as a